gingerpancake/vpd_predict/README.md

 roof vent opener/closer with VPD prediction function

 ==========basic rules==========
-1. #define must be written in uppercase letter. ex) #define VPD_PREDICT
+1. #define must be written in uppercase letter.<br>
+   ex) #define VPD_PREDICT

-2. first letter of each word in a function name must be uppercase. ex) void Vpd_Predict(void);
+2. first letter of each word in a function name must be uppercase.<br>
+   ex) void Vpd_Predict(void);

 4. variable names must be written in lowercase letter(pointers are same too).